LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       :term:`protected inheritance` and :term:`private inheritance`.

    instance
-      An object that instantiates one another object, interpreted as its :term:`class`.
+      An :term:`object` that instantiates one another object, interpreted as its :term:`class`.
 An object may instantiate multiple objects (also known as multiple instantiation).

    instantiation
-      The process of creating a new class instance.
-In Logtalk, this does not necessarily imply dynamic creation of an object at runtime; an instance may also be defined as a static object in a source file.
+      The process of creating a new :term:`class` :term:`instance`.
+In Logtalk, this does not necessarily imply dynamic creation of an object at runtime;
+      an instance may also be defined as a static object in a source file.

    polymorphism
       Different objects (and categories) can provide different implementations